 deny from all

-file before making any changes.
+</Files>This snippet blocks access to the xmlrpc.php file, effectively disabling XML-RPC functionality.
+Make sure to backup your .htaccess file before making any changes.
 For more detailed instructions, please refer to the original source.

 Implement a Web Application Firewall (WAF)

-Securing wp-config.php file
+Securing the wp-config.php File

 As mentioned in the disable XML-RPC file section, you can also use the .htaccess file to block the access to wp-config.php file.

-You can prevent the file from being accessed by adding a snippet to your .htaccess
+You can prevent the file from being accessed by adding a snippet to your .htaccess file.

 # Block WordPress wp-config.php requests